rogchap/rogchap.github.io/_posts/2011-06-03-the-start-of-yet-another-blog.md

 About Me
 --------
-I'm an Application Developer living in Edinburgh, Scotland.
-I've been in the development world commercially for 7 years now, but have been an indie developer for much longer.
+I'm an Application Developer living in Sydney, Australia.
+I've been in the development world commercially for 10 years now, but have been an indie developer for much longer.

-My core programming language has been C# and the .NET framework, however, the last two years has seen me develop my skills in Objective-C (iOS development), Java (Android development) and even PHP (just for fun!).
+My core programming language has been C# and the .NET framework, however, the last two years has seen me develop my skills in Objective-C (iOS development), Java (Android development) and even PHP; my current development enviroment of choice is Node.js.

 I love building *new things* and I'm always on the lookout for the next big thing in technology; software or hardware.